AI4SH/in-situ_data/README.md

 Miniaturisation and technical developments have led to several manufacturers of optical spectra sensors to develop integrated sensing units for combination with microcontrollers.
 As part of AI4SH we tested two miniature sensors from [Hamamatsu][hamamatsu] built into a casing about the size of a deck of cards and operated either via a computer or a bluetooth connected smartphone.
 The two selected sensors cover limited spectral ranges in the VIS and short NIR regions.
 These instruments were tested at a subset of the pilot sites, in most cases scanning both wet and dried and sieved samples.
 The layperson spectrometers tested in AI4SH were built by the Swedish startup [Xspectre][xspectre].

-Details on the Xspectre spectral method and links to the source data are found in the [spectroscopy][spectroscopy] folder.
+Details on the Xspectre spectral method and links to the source data are found in the [spectroscopy][spectroscopy] document page.

 ### Penetrometer

 A penetrometer is an instrument with 1 or more spikes of typically 5 to 10 cm length that is pushed into the soil directly in the field.
 Traditional penetrometers are analogue instruments used for evaluaing soil compaction, but more recent developments have led to small digital penetrometers that can observe a range of soil properties.
 Connected to a microcontroller and with a power supply of 5 V or more, these instruments can estimate soil moisture, electrical conductivity, salinity, pH and key nutrients.
 Laboratory tests show that they are capable of giving consistent, but sometimes biased, signals.
 Penetrometers were applied at a subset of the pilot sites.
 In AI4SH we tested a 5-pin penetrometer built with an interface developed by the Swedish startup [Xspectre][xspectre].

-Details on the Xspectre penetrometer method and links to the source data are found in the [penetrometer][penetrometer] folder.
+Details on the Xspectre penetrometer method and links to the source data are found in the [penetrometer][penetrometer] document page.

 ### Infiltration and soil hydraulic properties

 Soil infiltration capacity and other hydraulic properties including water holding capacity, are important properties that relate to flood, drought and erosion risks.
 A simple method for estimating these hydraulic properties is to insert a small (5-10 cm) cylinder with both ends open a few centimetres into the soil and then repeatedly pour a small fixed volume of water into the cylinder.
 From the time it takes for the soil to swallow the water, and its change with each sequential fill, the hydraulic properties can be estimated.
 A prerequisite is that the bulk density and initial and final soil moisture are known.
 These prerequisites, however, can be obtained with the above listed [penetrometer] instrument and a [soil cylinder][bulkdensity].
 The single ring infiltration test was performed at a subset of the pilot site.

-Details on the infiltration method and links to the source data are found in the [infiltration][infiltration] folder.
+Details on the infiltration method and links to the source data are found in the [infiltration][infiltration] document page.

 ## Acknowledgments and Funding